junxit/us-congress-bills-116/metadata.md

 - 2019-08-16 — On agreeing to the resolution Agreed to without objection. (text: CR H7503)
 - 2019-08-16 — Passed/agreed to in House: On agreeing to the resolution Agreed to without objection.(text: CR H7503)
 - 2019-08-16 — Without objection, the Chair laid before the House H. Con.
 Res.
 57.
+- 2019-09-09 — Passed/agreed to in Senate: Received in the Senate, considered, and agreed to without amendment by Unanimous Consent.(consideration: CR S5364)
+- 2019-09-09 — Received in the Senate, considered, and agreed to without amendment by Unanimous Consent. (consideration: CR S5364)